Nuʻuanu Pali

-Nuʻuanu Pali is a section of the windward cliff (pali in Hawaiian) of the Koʻolau mountain located at the head of Nuʻuanu Valley on the island of Oʻahu.
+Nuʻuanu Pali is a section of the windward cliff (pali in Hawaiian) of the Koʻolau mountain, located at the head of Nuʻuanu Valley on the island of Oʻahu.
 It has a panoramic view of the windward (northeast) coast of Oʻahu.
 The Pali Highway (Hawaii State Highway 61) connecting Kailua/Kāneʻohe with downtown Honolulu runs through the Nuʻuanu Pali Tunnels bored into the cliffside.

-The area is also the location of the Nuʻuanu Freshwater Fish Refuge and the Nuʻuanu Reservoir in the jurisdiction of the Hawaiʻi Department of Land and Natural Resources.
+The area is also the location of the Nuʻuanu Freshwater Fish Refuge and the Nuʻuanu Reservoir, in the jurisdiction of the Hawaiʻi Department of Land and Natural Resources.

-The Nuʻuanu Pali State Wayside is a lookout above the tunnels where there is a panoramic view of Oʻahu's windward side with views of Kāneʻohe, Kāneʻohe Bay, and Kailua.
+The Nuʻuanu Pali State Wayside is a lookout above the tunnels where there is an exceptional view of Oʻahu's windward side with views of Kāneʻohe, Kāneʻohe Bay, and Kailua.
 It is also well known for strong trade winds that blow through the pass (now bypassed by the Nuʻuanu Pali Tunnels).
 The Nuʻuanu Pali Tunnels were built in 1958.
 Before this road opened, people would use what is now known as the Old Pali Road, currently a popular hiking route.